 If you are not wanting things to be too primitive, this is your place.
 They have two swimming pools, an arcade, a laundromat, a nice shower house, nice grounds, etc. I loved that we had a spectacular view of Pikes Peak right out the front of our RV!
 It was a blessing and a curse that we were right in town.
-I loved that they had a grocery store about three minutes from the resort, but I hated that I had not gotten us a bit further out into the wilderness.
+I loved that they had a grocery store about three minutes from the resort, but I hated that I we were not further out into the wilderness.

 THE GREAT SAND DUNES OASIS

 Our second RV campground was just that—more of a campground.
 We stayed at The Great Sand Dunes Oasis.
 First off, DO NOT be fooled by the images.
-The dunes are right out front and to the right of the campgrounds, but I felt misled that they were “just across the street”; technically, they are, but it is a loooonnnnnnnngggg way across the street.
+Their website is misleading.
+They say that the dunes are just across the street.
+The dunes are right out front and to the right of the campgrounds.
+So, I guess that, technically, they are; but it is a loooonnnnnnnngggg way across the street.
 I packed our bikes so that we could ride back and forth from the dunes to the RV and that just was not going to happen.

 WHAT I WOULD DO DIFFERENT

 - I would probably do more research on local RV resorts or campgrounds.
 I think that I may have enjoyed being a little further out from town when we were in Colorado Springs—maybe not.
 The kids liked being near the shops.
 And, I may have enjoyed being inside of The Great Sand Dunes National Park instead being outside of it.